Ardbrin

 It is the largest townland in the parish and contains a cemetery marking the site of the ancient parish church.
-The townland contains part of the village of Annaclone, the remainder being in the townland of Tullintanvally.
+The townland contains part of the village of Annaclone having a population of around 150 people, the remainder being in the townland of Tullintanvally.

 Archaeology

 An Iron Age bronze trumpet, known as the 'Ardbrin Horn', was found in bogland at Ardbrin in the 19th century.
 The horn is 1.42m long and made from riveted and shaped bronze sheets, including 1,094 rivets.
 It may have been an instrument for display and use on special occasions.
 It is held in the National Museum of Ireland in Dublin.